PedroLemons/pedrolemons/README.md

 ## "Bom dia, boa tarde, boa noite!" 👋

 My name is Pedro, and I'm from Brazil (🇧🇷).
 I've been working on a career transition and programming got my attention.
-Currently studying Analyses and Software Development at university, been facing some challenges with backend for Uni but mostly studying frontend on my own with various courses.
+Currently studying Systems Analysis and Development at university, been facing some challenges with backend for Uni but mostly studying frontend on my own with various courses and projects.

 <div style="display: inline_block"><br>
   <img align="center" alt="Pe-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">